aloshyakasoto/cantopals/README.md

 ### Allowing different rarities for certain rarity/layer combinations
 It is possible to provide a percentage at which e.g. a rare item would contain a rare vs. common part in a given layer.
 This can be done via the `addRarityPercentForLayer` that can be found in the `config.js` as well.
 This allows for more fine grained control over how much randomness there should be during the generation process, and allows a combination of common and rare parts.

-# Development suggestions
-- Preferably use VSCode with the prettifier plugin for a consistent coding style (or equivalent js formatting rules)